 Some students and families choose to borrow a private loan to cover a portion of the cost of education not already paid for by scholarships and federal grants/loans.
 We encourage students and parents to exhaust all federal loan options prior to applying for a private loan.
 The federal loan programs generally offer lower interest rates and fees than the private loans.

-If a student chooses to pursue a private loan, we recommend comparing the costs associated with various loans before completing an application.
-Interest rates, fees, repayment periods, and other benefits can vary significantly between loans.
+If a student chooses to pursue a private loan, we recommend comparing the costs associated with various lenders before completing an application.
+Interest rates, fees, repayment periods, and other benefits can vary significantly between lenders.
 Often these loans are based on credit-worthiness and approvals are not automatic.
 The FinAid.org website provides some comparative information regarding private loans.
 When selecting a loan through a comparative website, be sure to go to the lender’s website to ensure the most up-to-date information about the loan.

-The University of Rochester Eastman School of Music does not maintain a preferred lender list.
+The Eastman School of Music does not maintain a preferred lender list.
 As such, the University has no agreements or relationships with any lenders and does not receive any benefit, financial or otherwise, from the use of private loans by students.
 For more information on the University’s policies, please see our Student Loan Code of Conduct and Policy on Private Lending.

 Financial Aid Appeal